University of Houston–Downtown: Campus

+Organization and administration

+Governance

-The University of Houston–Downtown (UHD) is one of four institutions in the University of Houston System.
+The University of Houston–Downtown is one of four institutions in the University of Houston System.
 The institution is separately accredited, offers its own academic programs and confers its own degrees, and has its own administration.
 The organization and control of the University of Houston–Downtown is vested in the Board of Regents of the University of Houston System.
 The board has all the rights, powers, and duties that it has with respect to the organization and control of other institutions in the system; however, UHD is maintained as a separate and distinct institution.

 Administration

 The president is the chief executive officer of the University of Houston–Downtown, and the position reports to the chancellor of the University of Houston System.
 The president is appointed by the UHS chancellor and confirmed by the Board of Regents of the University of Houston System.
 Since March 2021, the president of the university is Loren J. Blanchard.
 The UHD administration is located on the ninth floor in the One Main Building.